sunnysidedenver/swpc_sc24/README.md

-# Frequency of geomagnetic storms for solar cycle 24
+# Frequency of Geomagnetic Storms for Solar Cycle 24
 This analysis looks at the frequency of geomagnetic storms for solar cycle 24.
 ![Solar Cycle 24](https://github.com/sunnysidedenver/swpc_sc24/blob/main/Ref%201.png)